MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

     ![Regional Finetuning](media/azureml-setup-regional-finetuning.png)

-# Example deployment: Contoso
+# Reference implementation

-To illustrate the deployment of Azure Machine Learning in a larger setting, this section outlines how the fictive organization Contoso has set up Azure Machine Learning given their organizational constraints, reporting and budgeting requirements:
+To illustrate the deployment of Azure Machine Learning in a larger setting, this section outlines how the organization `Contoso` has set up Azure Machine Learning given their organizational constraints, reporting and budgeting requirements:

-* Contoso’s IT administrators only create resource groups and Azure resources on a project/solution basis and for projects that are already funded due to budgeting requirements.
+* Only IT administrators can create resource groups and Azure resources on a project/solution basis and only for projects that are already funded due to budgeting requirements.
-* Due to the explorative and uncertain nature of Data Science, there’s a need for users to have a dedicated place for them to use Azure Machine Learning for data and use case explorative work – an exploration environment to understand if an idea is feasible in terms of data availability and quality.
+* Due to the explorative and uncertain nature of Data Science, there’s a need for users to have a dedicated place for them to use Azure Machine Learning for data and use case explorative work.
+Exploration entails understanding if an idea is feasible in terms of data availability and data quality.
+This work cannot be associated to a project or solution.
+Idea is that everyone in the organization has access to these resources and budgeting is done centrally across business departments from R&D budget.
-* At Contoso, each funded solution gets allocated its own resource groups in three Azure environments (Dev, QA, Prod), so is the case for ML solutions.
+* At Contoso, each funded solution gets allocated its own resource groups in three Azure environments (Dev, QA, Prod), including ML Solutions.
 * Once a ML use case proves itself to be successful in the explorative environment, resource group(s) can be set up for iterative experimentation project work, and access to production data sources will be provided once permitted by the data owner.
 * Data segregation and compliance requirements disallow live production data to exists in dev environments.
 * Different RBAC requirement exist for various user groups by IT policy per environment e.g. access is more restrictive in prod.